hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 printNumber(); // => 3.1415
 ```

-We'll return to this concept in a few minutes.

 When a function encounters a variable name during execution, it first looks inside its local scope for that name.
 If it can't find the name, it peeks inside the envelope to see whether the variable is mentioned there.
 If it is, JavaScript can follow the pointer and get the current value of the variable.
 In fact, this is how scope works in JavaScript: it first checks for local variables by a given name, then it looks to the closure if it can't find it.
 All that stuff about looking at outer scopes until you reach the global scope all happens when the closure is defined.

 What about variables that are in scope when you invoke a function?
 Can the function access them?
 If those variables were in scope at the definition point, then yes, it can.
 However, if those variables weren't in scope when you defined the function, then the function cannot access them.
 They're not listed in the envelope since it was created when the function was defined.
 Only variables that are in scope when you define the function are available to the function.